hivesolutions/scudum/readme.md

     VARIANT=large VERSION=current kernel.install

+### Raspberry Pi

+For more information regarding build or configuration of Scudum for raspberry pi please refer to the [proper](doc/rasp.md) documentation.

 ### Examples

 To build a DVD ISO image of the latest Scudum system image, the basic kernel image and modules